Program Directors and Faculty

 Tiffany E. Judy, Assistant Professor – Hispanic Linguistics & Second Language Acquisition.
 Dr. Judy specializes in adult second language acquisition, focusing on (morpho)syntactic properties.
 She has also conducted research on heritage speakers, child bilinguals and third language acquisition.

 Sherry Moss, Professor – Organizational Studies.
 Dr. Moss’ research interests include attribution theory, feedback, abusive supervision, leader-member exchange, leader emergence and meaningful work.

-Stephanie Pellet, Assistant Professor – French and Applied Linguistics.
+Stephanie Pellet, Associate Professor – French and Applied Linguistics.
 Dr. Pellet specializes in discourse studies and is the author of a textbook for conversational French.
 Dr. Pellet teaches French Translation.

 Len Preslar, Distinguished Professor – Practice, WFU Schools of Business.
 Mr. Preslar, former chief executive officer of the North Carolina Baptist Hospital, is the Executive Director of Health Management Programs at the Schools of Business.
 Among his immediate objectives, Preslar is responsible for the new MBA Health Concentration at the Schools of Business.

 Brett Rosenberg, Lecturer, Interpreting and Translation Studies.
 Dr. Rosenberg holds a PhD in Spanish Linguistics and has worked as a medical and legal interpreter and translator for over 20 years.
 His research interests include discourse analysis and corpus linguistics.